Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-This shortcut removes repeated subtractions per row.
-In the next picture is an image of the values we multiplied by.
+This shortcut removes repeated subtractions.
+In the following picture is an image of the values we multiplied by.

 <br /><br />